mustberuss/patentsview/api-redesign.md

-everything is a string?? no, there are fulltexts

 # Affects on the R package of the Patentsview API changes announced in 2021
 (This is [api-redesign.md](https://github.com/mustberuss/patentsview/blob/api-redesign/api-redesign.md) with navigation to the updated vignettes and reference pages.)